dharam/bullsfirst/README.md

 ##Changes

+###Build flow
+	*Used yeoman generator to get the basic scaffolding.
+It helps reduce time for development *Live reload helped to reload page during development, hence saving time *Grunt tasks take care of compiling scss files into css triggered by file changes.
+Shall be helpful in CI.

 ###HTML
-	Added initial-scale attribute value to the head section with a value of 1.
+	*Added initial-scale attribute value to the head section with a value of 1.
-	Divided the markup into common views `nav.html` and `accounts.html` for better modularity.
+	*Divided the markup into common views `nav.html` and `accounts.html` for better modularity.
+	*Used browserhappy, to prompt users on legacy browsers to upgrade.

 ###Directory structure
 	Made the directory structure more managable separating out the concerns from app level to standalone.